sorbet/sorbet/website/docs/flow-sensitive.md

 In this example, knowing that `x` responds to a method with the name `foo` does not tell Sorbet anything more specific about the type for `x`.
-Sorbet does not have any sort of duck-typed interfaces that let Sorbet update it's knowledge of the type of `x` to, "`Object` plus responds to `foo`" so it must keep the type of `x` at `Object`, which does not allow calling `foo`.
+Sorbet does not have any sort of duck-typed interfaces that let Sorbet update its knowledge of the type of `x` to "`Object` plus responds to `foo`", so it must keep the type of `x` at `Object`, which does not allow calling `foo`.

 Note that even if Sorbet did support such a type, it's likely that `respond_to?`